GiLifshitz/Baby_sensor/README.md

 #### Connecting ESP32 to Sensors
 - ESP32 Unit 1 (Bear):
-Humidity and Temperature Sensor (SHT31):
+Humidity and Temperature Sensor (SHT31) and a Battery:
 Wiring Instructions:
 1. Connect the sensor’s VCC to ESP32 3V3.
 2. Connect the sensor’s GND to ESP32 GND.
 3. Connect the sensor’s SDA to ESP32 GPIO 21.
 4. Connect the sensor’s SCL to ESP32 GPIO 22.
+5. connect the esp32 to a battery. **explain when you know**

 - ESP32 Unit 2 (Mattress):
 Gyroscope (MPU6050):